 The Foundation is dedicated to promoting the Work First message.
-Employment is the path to self sufficiency and we want to provide policy makers with the most updated studies on work force development programs.
+Employment is the path to self sufficiency and we provide policy makers with cutting-edge research on workforce development programs.
 Each year the foundation hosts a summit, inviting employment program leaders, educators and elected officials to participate in a conversation about our findings in the field of job placement.

 The Work First Fellowship provides a unique perspective to adults who look to make a difference in the area of urban poverty.
-At the culmination of each Fellowship year, Fellows present their findings to members of local government, business leaders, professors.
+At the culmination of each fellowship year, fellows present their findings to members of local government, business leaders, and academics.
 Projects have reviewed:

 - challenges non-English speaking clients face

 - fiscally appropriate internship opportunities

 - causes of computer illiteracy

 - opportunities to combat food insecurity

 - implications of the minimum wage increase on public assistance recipients